 But even Eileen Fisher, a large brand, runs up against limitations in promoting their plus sizes: Aside from three carousel pictures up top, all the photographs in the plus size section of the website are of sample-sized models.
 “We would love to have more plus images – it’s a subject that is discussed frequently within our creative center,” Breslin says.
 “Our sample line comes in one size – getting additional sized samples for photography can be a complicated undertaking that can involve teams in many factories, in many countries.”

 “I think that is customers need and demand it, they can get it!”
 Silverstein, ever the positive thinker, said of plus sizes.
 But would those daily emails from curious customers translate to actual sales?
 That’s unclear.
 When Beth Ditto launched her ethically produced plus-sized line, many in her target demographic reacted with dismay at the prices, saying they couldn’t see themselves spending so much.
-According to a New York Times article Mark Spera of BeGood sent me, despite average being size 14 (plus size starts at 16), and about a third of American women qualifying as obese, plus-sized apparel only makes up 18% of total revenue in the fashion industry.
-With obesity in American women tending to correlate with a lower income, many plus-sized women have less disposable income to spend on clothing, and so do feel like they can spend extra money to ensure that their clothing was made by women paid a fair wage.
+According to a New York Times article, despite the average American woman’s size being 14 (plus size starts at 16), plus-sized apparel only makes up 18% of total revenue in the fashion industry.
+One side effect of struggling with food insecurity in America is obesity, so many plus-sized women have less disposable income to spend on clothing, and so don’t feel like they can spend extra money to ensure that their clothing was made by women paid a fair wage.

-And one plus-sized Instagrammer Hello Giggles interviewed pointed out something I hadn’t thought of: Plus-sized women don’t want to spend a lot on clothing, because they’ve been trained to think of their size as a temporary thing.
+And one plus-sized Instagrammer Hello Giggles interviewed pointed out that plus-sized women don’t want to spend a lot on clothing, because they’ve been trained to think of their size as a temporary thing.
 When one has this mindset, sustainable fashion advocates’ call to “invest” in a lifetime piece that you will wear over and over doesn’t seem helpful.

 Still, as a rule, sustainable designers care about doing fashion in a way that is helpful, not hurtful.
 So they’re working on making it happen.